zilliztech/milvus-helm/charts/milvus/README.md

 ### Milvus Data Node Deployment Configuration

-**Note:** In Milvus v2.6.0, Data Node functionality has been consolidated and enhanced.
-The following table lists the configurable parameters of the Milvus Data Node component and their default values for backward compatibility.
+The following table lists the configurable parameters of the Milvus Data Node component and their default values.

 | Parameter                                 | Description                                   | Default                                                 |
 |-------------------------------------------|-----------------------------------------------|---------------------------------------------------------|